-Current and future Land Use Proposal in Thaba Chweu Local Municipality
+Current and future Land Use Proposal in Thaba Chweu Local Municipality i napa Cnweu Locai iviunicipality

 The following maps depict current and future development of Lydenburg, Sabie/Simile, Graskop, Matibidi, Leroro and Moremela.
 It is important to note that major development proposals in Graskop, Sabi/Simile and Matibidi, Leroro and Moremela have been halted pending the dolomite investigation.